chuanconggao/TopSim/README.md

     "python3.6",
 ])

-print(ts.search("python", k=3)) # Return each similarity and the respective line numbers.
+# Return each similarity and the respective line numbers.
+ts.search("python", k=3)
 ```

-* Please check `topsim.py` for more optional parameters, like similarity function, etc.
+* Please check code for more optional parameters, like similarity function, etc.

 ## Examples